source-foundry/font-v/README.md

 ##### Set version number

+Set the version number in the name ID 5 and head fontRevision records:

 ```python
 fv = FontVersion("path/to/font")
 fv.set_version_number("1.001")
 ```

 ##### Set entire version string with associated metadata

+Set the full version string in the name ID 5 record.
+The version number is parsed and used to define the head fontRevision record.

 ```python
 fv = FontVersion("path/to/font")